 -Go365 is a web- and app- based program, and not all PEIA customers have web access, cell coverage, and smart phones.

--Most of the activities suggested do not take into account folds who have disability or limited mobility, and people won’t get credit for activities like walking unless they have a fitness device or smart phone app.
+-Most of the activities suggested do not take into account those who have disability or limited mobility, and people won’t get credit for activities like walking unless they have a fitness device or smart phone app.

 -PEIA already makes everyone have Healthy Tomorrow’s where they get blood work every year or face a monetary penalty.
 Why does PEIA need Go365 as well?